The-Gate/Brodies/sites/all/modules/email_registration/README.txt

 Optional steps:

-2. You will probably want to change the welcome e-mail (Administer › User management › User settings) and replace instances of the token !username with !mailto
+2. You will probably want to change the welcome e-mail (Administer -> User Management -> User Settings) and replace instances of the token !username with !mailto

-3. This automatically generated username is still displayed name for posts, comments, etc. You can allow your useres to change their username by going to: (Administer › User management › Permissions) and granting the permission to "change own username"
+3. This automatically generated username is still displayed name for posts, comments, etc. You can allow your useres to change their username by going to: (Administer -> User Management -> Access Control) and granting the permission to "change own username"
     This privilege allows a user to change their username in "My Account".